JOMI logo

 CHAPTER 8

-Can we have a blunt grasper please?
+Can we have a blunt grasper, please?
 Stay right on the capsule of this, I think.
 Assume - I assume it's a benign lesion.
-Blunt grasper please.
+Blunt grasper, please.
 Let’s me just see where is this gonna - where is the deep part or the deepest part of this is.
+Okay, so...
 It’s very strange.
-Okay so, if I go like this, you can start coming across right next to my grasper there, right?
+If I go like this, you can start coming across right next to my grasper there, right?
 And you can grab the white stuff right there.
 I’ll rotate that up for you.
 Hold on a sec, Steve.
 If I flip that up, you should be able to grab it.
 Okay, that’s good there.
 Now take the other side out.
 I don’t think it needs to.
 Let me make an incision in it.
 Yep, exactly.
 Slow speed.
 Keep going one more.
 Good.
 I think - almost could come at it from this angle over here.
 Oh, Steve, what I want to do is - it - it rotates.
 Yeah, see, it’ll flip like this, and then you can come right along the edge of it.
+Yeah.
+Yeah.
+And I think you can just come right along the edge and just chunk, chunk, chunk.
+Let me have the bowel grasper because I think we can hold it better that way.
+Hold on a second.
+Because I think really this needs to sit like this.
+Alright.
+Yeah, stay right on it.
+No, that's into it.
+See how you have to go through a little bit of liver.
+Yeah.
+No, you're still not doing it right.
+I want you to start underneath here, I'll flip it up if you want.
+Yes.
+About done.
+He was right.
+5 minutes was a good call.
+Okay, good.
+Alright, so...
+Another stitch?
 Yeah, you - well, hold on for just a second.
 I think it’s coming out.
 No, it’s not gonna come out.
 So - I just wanna put a stitch in, okay?
 So before we do anything else, we’re gonna leave this here for just one second, okay?
 Right underneath here.
-Let's have the zero vicryl please.
+Let's have the 0 Vicryl, please.

 CHAPTER 9

-I want you in there.
-Put your first one - angle just like this.
-Don't - don’t angle too - too much, but, you know, something about like that.
-K - make sure that you’re in the actual hole of the - work out of skin incision, okay?
-There, that’s perfect.
+I want you - here.
+Put your first one in just like this.
+Don't - don't angle too - too much, but, you know, something about like that.
+Okay, make sure that you’re in the actual hole of the - or cut a skin incision, okay?
+Good, that’s perfect.
 Pull back.
-Stay still!
+Stay still.
 I was trying to...
 Got it.
 Okay, same thing on the other side.
 Here?
 Yeah - the same - what you just did - exactly the same, except you’re going on the other side of the trocar.
-Put the end of the stitch back in and then suture pass.
-Good, now we’re gonna move like that, and you’re gonna go in just about the same hole you just went in.
+Put the end of the stitch back in and then suture passer.
+Good, now we’re gonna move this like that, and you’re gonna go in just about the same hole you just went in.
+Okay, good.
 Got it.
 Let go.
 Now you’re gonna do the same thing on the other side.
 Okay, good.
 Alright, that’s that.
 Now, let's have the Endo Catch bag.
 Let me put the Endo Catch bag there.
 I'm going to take a grasper of some sort - anything, just any grasper.
 Open it up.
 Let's go to someplace you can actually get that to fall down to the bottom of the grasper.
 Yeah.
 Good.
 Okay, close it up.
 That looks really good there.
-Turn the room lights on please.
+Turn the room lights on, please.
 Okay, that's fine.
 Take that out.

 So I think that case went very smoothly.
-We were able to reduce the hernia without too much trouble, identify the vagi, do a nice solid repair of the crura.
-We’ll see whether her dysphagia improves, and we’ve removed an incidentally discovered liver mass as well - so added bonus.
+We were able to reduce the hernia without too much trouble, identified the vagi, had a nice solid repair of the crura.
+We’ll see whether her dysphagia improves, and we’ve removed an incidentally-discovered liver mass as well - so added bonus.
 Nothing out of the ordinary there.
 Hopefully, the gastropexy augments the effect of the crural closure, and her swelling will get better.